fulder/lambda-proxy/README.md

 ## Security
 The Lambda Proxy opens a configurable port.
 Whoever can send HTTP requests to this port can invoke all Lambda functions that can be invoked with the supplied AWS credentials.
 Therefore it is probably not a good idea to expose this port to the internet.
 By default, the Lambda Proxy listens on port `8080` on `localhost`.

+Since the `parameters`-object is trusted by the Lambda function to not contain malicious content, the header `lambda-proxy-parameters` MUST be set inside the webserver to something save or to an empty string.
+Leaving it unset allows a malicious client to provide this header and set an arbitrary value.